DeepLabCut/DeepLabCut/docs/functionDetails.md

 the predicted label.
 However, to help the user to remove all invisible body parts the low-likelihood predictions are shown as open circles (rather than disks).

-(D) Invalid images: In an unlikely event that there are any invalid images, the user should remove such an image and their corresponding predictions, if any.
+(D) Invalid images: In the unlikely event that there are any invalid images, the user should remove such an image and their corresponding predictions, if any.
 Here, the GUI will prompt the user to remove an image identified as invalid.